 pscale deploy-request <SUB-COMMAND> <FLAG>

-    Your database must have a production branch before you can create a deploy request.
+Your database must have a production branch with safe migrations enabled before you can create a deploy request.

 |Apply changes to a gated deploy request.|

 |Cancel a deploy request.|

 |Show the diff of the specified deploy request.|

 |List all deploy requests for a database.|

 |Skip and close a pending deploy request revert.|